 Thanks for this recipe!

-I hate to say this, but wow, this was awful.
+I did not care for this recipe.
 We used hen of the woods mushrooms from our yard that are always delicious, and we ended up picking them out of the pilaf and leaving the rest.
-My dog didn't even want to clean my plate.
 I've tried to find ways to use quinoa that we like; this just isn't to our taste.

 great stuff, fabulous taste, but I used commercial vegetable broth, and even omitting the added salt this was waaaay salty!!!!
 Next time I'll try reduced sodium chicken broth instead, because it was simple enough and tasty enough to merit extra chances and experimentation.